amandaarruda/amandaarruda/README.md

   Hi!
 I'm Amanda: a naturally curious person, an artist, and in the future, a **computer scientist!** 🎇

-  📚 I'm currently learning **algorithms and data structure, c++ and python!**
+  📚 I'm currently learning **algorithms and data structure, c++, deep learning, computer architecture and python!**

-  🚀 I'm also on the drone team of the world-champion robotics team RobôCIn.
+  🚀 I'm also on the drone team of the world champion robotics team RobôCIn.
 Through studying flight control and automation, I work so that quadcopters make autonomous decisions based on artificial intelligence.
 In addition to developing physical drones, I also carry out simulations.

   🪷 Some things I love:
   - Drawing and painting 🖌️🎨